sercankulcu/sercankulcu.github.io/_thoughts/the-statue-you-keep-carving-until-it-breaks.md

 ---
 title: "The Statue You Keep Carving Until It Breaks"
 date: 2010-06-12
+description: "Trying to perfect another person can turn love into pressure and break what affection meant to protect."
 tags:
   - love
   - relationships
   - endings
   - reflection
   - memories
 ---

 In June 2010, I described love as a statue.